 One of the biggest and most common marketing mistakes made by authors is sticking to something that isn’t working.
 There are a number of reasons why an author might do this—maybe they invested quite a bit of time or money into something, and they’d hate for it to be wasted.
 Or maybe this trick worked once, and really well, so they’re chasing that success again despite the world having moved on.
 Or maybe they just don’t know what else to do, and this approach seemed feasible.

-The thing is, marketing that produces no results is actually worse than no marketing at all.
+The thing is, advanced marketing that produces no results is actually worse than no marketing at all.

 Think of the time and resources that are spent on bum plans.
 Why stick to something that isn’t working?